 The prestigious Munroe Scholars Program provides two full-tuition scholarships annually to academically superior first-year applicants for admission with interests in the sciences, mathematics, or dual-degree engineering.
 Preference is given to students who demonstrate particular promise in scientific inquiry or research.
 Eligible candidates must be invited to compete at Scholarship Day, possess strong academic credentials, and demonstrate an interest and ability to engage in research.
 Recipients also are eligible for research stipends of up to $1,000 during their junior and senior years.

-Related Majors: Environmental Studies, Neuroscience
+Related Majors: Environmental Studies and Sustainability, Neuroscience

-Related Minors: Neuroscience, Environmental Studies
+Related Minors: Forensic Science, Neuroscience, Environmental Science and Sustainability

 Choose between 3 different degree programs: bachelor of arts, bachelor of fine arts, or bachelor of science in nursing.

 Find out more about our Pre-Professional programs here.

 All members of the biology faculty maintain active student-faculty research programs and almost seventy percent of biology majors conduct undergraduate independent research during their time at Wesleyan.
 Most of these student researchers present their results at regional or national scientific meetings.
 Much of this research is conducted in our Munroe Science Center, a state-of-the-art facility that includes modern teaching laboratories, fully equipped research laboratories, multiple ancillary support spaces including a greenhouse, multi-species animal colony, cell culture facility, neurophysiology lab, and microscopy room.
 One hundred wooded acres of the Wesleyan Arboretum and Foster Lake provide an additional wealth of field study sites.
 Wesleyan students can engage in community service through The Center for Women in Science and Technology.